dougeby/IntuneDocs/InTuneDocs/DeployUse/migrating-groups-to-azure-active-directory.md

 #### Group management functionality

 -	You will not be able to exclude members or groups when you create a new group.
 However, Azure AD dynamic groups will allow you to use attributes to create advanced rules to exclude members based on criteria.
-For example, you could create an advanced rule that includes all people in your Sales department in a security group, but not those who have the word "Assistant" in their title, with this advanced rule : `•(user.department -eq "Sales") -and -not (user.jobTitle -contains "Assistant")`.
+For example, you could create an advanced rule that includes all people in your Sales department in a security group, but not those who have the word "Assistant" in their title, with this advanced rule : `(user.department -eq "Sales") -and -not (user.jobTitle -contains "Assistant")`.
 For more information see [Using attributes to create advanced rules](https://azure.microsoft.com/en-us/documentation/articles/active-directory-accessmanagement-groups-with-advanced-rules/).
 -	There won’t be support for **Ungrouped Users** and **Ungrouped Devices** groups.
 Those groups won't be migrated.

 #### Group dependent functionality